sardus1970/JR_BLE_Gamepad/README.md

 	   Negative refresh rate --> 8-bit gamepad (compatibility mode) @ 25 Hz
 	   Waiting for Bluetooth connection...

-*Note: Ignore the "rmt error" appearing immediately after this.
+*Note: Ignore an "rmt error" appearing immediately after this.
 BLE initialization interferes with RMT, causing a glitch!*

 You will notice that the blue LED is now blinking slowly, indicating that there is no Bluetooth connection.